- Opinion

 Advertisement

 In 2022, I was 18-years-old living in Providence, Rhode Island.
 I began taking an interest in leftist activism and punk music, as I wanted to make a difference.
 With activism came a community of like-minded people – I felt safe around them.
-I would frequently attend events at our local communist bookstore, Red Ink, which would host fundraisers for the homeless and a showing of my favorite movie, Princess Mononoke.
+I would frequently attend events at our local communist bookstore, Red Ink, which would host mutual aid fundraisers and a showing of my favourite movie, Princess Mononoke.

 In February of 2022, Red Ink was attacked by a group of 50 Neo-Nazis from the Nationalist Social Club (NC131), a group that describes itself as "pretty much a frat, just racist."